jeroennoten/Laravel-AdminLTE/README.md

    php artisan adminlte:update
    ```

-3. If you have [published](#8-customize-views) and modified the default master, page views or login views, you will need to update them too.
+3. If you have [published](#8-customize-views) and modified the default master, page or other view, you will need to update them too.
 Please, note there could be huge updates on these views, so it is highly recommended to backup your changes.

    - Make a copy (or backup) of the views you have modified, those inside the folder `resources/views/vendor/adminlte`.

-   - Publish the views again, using `--force` to overwrite existing files.
+   - Publish the views again, using `--force` to overwrite any existing files.

      ```sh
      php artisan adminlte:install --only=main_views --force